farlies/rsked/rcal/README.md

 ## Apache

-TODO
+**TODO** The target functionality is the same as with lighttpd but the configuration details are all different...

-## Catalog
+## Catalog.json

 You must prepare `catalog.json`, a file that describes the local recorded music, even if no such files are to be programmed.
+This file should be installed in the html root of the server.
-Here is an example of one way to do this:
+The included program `rskrape.pl` is an easy way to do this.
+It uses the mediainfo utility to retrieve audio file information.
+Example:

 ```
 cd